Copywriting for Coaches: 7 Tips to Get More Sales

 Your unique personality and style should be reflected in your copy, too!

-You can take inspiration from other coaches and life coaches you admire but don’t try to exactly emulate someone else’s voice.
+You can take inspiration from other coaches and life coaches you admire, but don’t try to exactly emulate someone else’s voice.

 Of course, your tone of choice should be partly dictated by what your dream clients resonate with.
 For example, some coaches swear a lot in their copy because their audience likes this, but that won’t work with every type of client.

-Writing Copy for Your Coaching Website
+7. Master Writing Copy for Your Coaching Website

 When to Hire a Copywriter